SURE FOOT EQUINE STABILITY PROGRAM

 It’s not so much “best” as “different”.
 When a horse stands on two pads they still have two on the solid ground.
 This will be a different experience for them than having all four feet on a surface that gives.
 It is important to recognize that not all horses can stand on four pads.
 Or it may take time before a horse can stand on four pads.
 Horses will benefit from standing on two pads.
 The Starter Pack (two pads + DVD) is a great way to get started with a minimum investment.

 You may have had some that you have to work up to it, others that won’t and still others that will go on 4 pads in the 1st session.
 Standing on 4 you can watch the horse “experiment” with shifting weight, swaying or quick rocking.
-Can’t way what your horse will do as it is unpredictable what your horse will do.
-Not sure if this helps but that’s why I have the complete package with 2 blue and 2 green pads so that you have the options of firm, soft and have 4 pads.
-If you are talking a heavy horse you may want only green.
+We can’t say what your individual horse will do as it is unpredictable horse to horse.

 Is it possible to introduce a horse and owner to SURE FOOT pads with the DVD?